achrinza/loopback-framework-ci-status/README.md

 ### Coverage Reports

 Due to limitations of publishing coverage from builds across multiple CI providers, only coverage from tests executed within GitHub Actions are published.

-### Test Reports

-Test reports are not included in this Gist due to [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) restrictions.